mariko19/plagiarism_detector/README.md

 Note that `problem_unittests.py` and `helpers.py` are files for testing.

 ## Project Instructions
-For more details about project, please refer to [Udacity/ML SageMaker Studies](https://github.com/udacity/ML_SageMaker_Studies/tree/master/Project_Plagiarism_Detection).
+For more details about the project, please refer to [Udacity/ML SageMaker Studies](https://github.com/udacity/ML_SageMaker_Studies/tree/master/Project_Plagiarism_Detection).